quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 category identifiers in use.
 This is achieved by including the appropriate URI in the `additional_event_schemas` field of the QlogFile ({{qlog-file-schema}}) or QlogFileSeq ({{qlog-file-seq-schema}}).
-The `additional_event_schema` is a hint to tools about the possible events that a qlog file might contain.
-The file may contain events that do not belong to a listed category identifier.
+The `additional_event_schema` is a hint to tools about the possible event categories (and event types contained therein) that a qlog file might contain.
+The file may contain event types that do not belong to a listed category identifier.
 Tools MUST NOT treat this as an error; see {{tooling}}.

 Each extension schema is named by a URI.
 That URI MUST be absolute and MUST